 Breakdown of Succinyl CoA

 Succinyl CoA molecule has a high energy thioester bond.
-This high energy bond is cleaved by succinate thiokinase enzyme to remove CoA, leaving behind a succinate molecule.
+This high energy bond is cleaved by the succinate thiokinase enzyme to remove CoA, leaving behind a succinate molecule.

 The energy released during this reaction is used to phosphorylate GDP to GTP, which is later used to convert ADP to ATP.